NewGENGamesTEAM/EMUVAULT/README.md

 # EMUVAULT
-A collection of games run on a JavaScript based vault.
+A collection of games run on a JavaScript based emulator.
 Created by NewGENGames.
 Play games like these and more here: https://sites.google.com/view/newgengames